 - Have a drink at Covent Garden Market.
 This spectacular market offers a wide variety of bars where you can stop for refreshments and snacks, as well as numerous shows and concerts.

 Getting around London

 The public transport network in the British capital is one of the best in Europe, so getting around the city is not difficult.
-There are several methods to move around like the mythical London cabs or the famous red double-decker buses, which become a great option if you have to make a not very extensive route, otherwise it is common to take longer than expected as a result of traffic.
+There are several ways to get around, such as the legendary London cabs or the famous red double-decker buses, which are a great option if you have to make a short trip, otherwise it is common to take longer than expected due to traffic.
 For this reason, another very good option is to take the London Underground to move comfortably and efficiently, especially if the distances are long.